Baron-von-Riedesel/DOS32pae/Readme.txt

    - Alloc.asm; this sample shows how to use the memory "management" of the stub.
 It allocates a huge linear address space and backfills it with extended memory allocated thru XMS v3.5 (HimemSX).

    - Mon32.asm; this sample allows to display linear memory.

+   - FileAcc.asm; this sample uses extension module dosext.obj, that installs int 21h extensions for file IO, so one can use int 21h directly for file access.

+   - HDAplayX.asm; this is actually a "real" application.
+It plays audio files, accessing the HDA (High Definition Audio) controller directly.
+     Additionally, for storing the samples it uses XMS v3.5 to allocate extended memory beyond the 4 GB barrier.
+So it will only run if HimemSX is installed and the HDA controller can handle 64-bit addresses.

   4. Technical Details